ajallooe/Hammerspoon-workspace-launcher/README.md

 # Hammerspoon Workspace Launcher

 A lightweight utility to save, restore, and launch **workspaces** on macOS using [Hammerspoon](http://www.hammerspoon.org).
-A **workspace** is a collection of applications (with custom context) and a specific layout of their windows across your screens.
+A **workspace**, in this context, is a collection of applications (with custom context) and a specific layout of their windows across your screens.

 ## Features